 - 10 tricks to stop spending money on clothes

-1. Stop buying items for your fantasy life
+1. Stop buying items for your fantasy self

-One of top ways to stop buying clothes you never wear is to dress for the life you live right now, instead of your fantasy life.
+One of top ways to stop buying clothes you never wear is to dress for the life you live right now, instead of your fantasy self.

 We all have fantasy versions of ourselves, and that’s okay.
 At the height of my shopping addiction, the fantasy version of myself wore designer handbags, high heels, and had a closet full of fancy cocktail dresses ready for any event.

-When we buy stuff for our fantasy lives, we often end up with a wardrobe full of clothes, but it feels like we have nothing to wear.
+When we buy stuff for our fantasy self, we often end up with a wardrobe full of clothes, but it feels like we have nothing to wear.

-It takes a lot of discipline to stop buying clothes for your fantasy life and only spend money on things you actually need.
+It takes a lot of discipline to stop buying clothes for your fantasy self and only spend money on things you actually need.

-Next time you’re tempted to buy something, ask yourself the following questions to help you shop for your real life, not your fantasy life.
+Next time you’re tempted to buy something, ask yourself the following questions to help you shop for your real life, not your fantasy self.
 Remember to be honest with your answers.
+This can help you learn how to buy clothes you’ll actually wear.

 How often will I wear this?